Adoption brings God's love

 to orphan children by living example

 Adoption accounts for less than 1% of ministry to orphan children.
 We are working to change that because we believe that adoption should be the predominant form of ministry to orphan children.
-So do the orphans, and no matter how much we love and care for them in institutions, they are still orphans.
+So do the children, and no matter how much we love and care for them in institutions, they are still orphans.

 Six years working with children in a mission orphanage in the Philippines helped us understand why children just don't want to be orphans.
 Without a family, many orphans can't comprehend God's love, and they want to know: "If God loves me, why am I an orphan?"
 Actions speak louder than words (1 John 3:18), and the children's eyes kept asking me, "If you love me, why don't you adopt me?"